WMOV-FM: WMOV-FM

+In June 2026, as part of a strategy of moving several stations from local to national music logs, WMOV-FM shifted to an adult-leaning mainstream CHR direction, running the national "Kiss" network, retaining the "Party" branding.
+This returns mainstream CHR music to the Norfolk market; the last carrier of the format, WNVZ (which skews younger listeners), shifted to a rhythmic direction in the summer of 2023 (and historically, has had a rhythmic lean before then).

 HD Radio

 On WMOV-FM's HD Radio digital subchannel, its HD2 service originated "The iHeartRadio Café", a format consisting of soft rock from the 1970s and 1980s, and "yacht rock" music, much of it from singer-songwriters such as Billy Joel, Carly Simon, James Taylor and Carole King.
 It is heard nationally through the iHeartRadio app.
 The HD2 channel was dropped on October 1, 2022.

 The HD3 subchannel carried iHeart's "The Breeze" soft adult contemporary music service.
 That was also dropped in 2022.